SceneView

 Double-click Zoom in at the cursor

-Scroll forward Zoom in at the cursor
+Scroll Wheel or Middle-click+Drag Zoom in or out at the cursor

 Right-click+Drag 3D-rotate around the center of the view